About the Department

 To provide a rigorous, systematic, and integrated approach to the study, management, and solution of environmental problems and issues.

 Founded in 1970, the focus of the Department of Environmental Studies is on a rigorous, systematic, and integrated approach to the study, management, and solution of environmental challenges.
 Upon completion of the degree, students have a solid preparation for making substantial contributions to this expanding and vital field.

-With more than 40 years experience granting Bachelor of Science and Bachelor of Arts degrees in sustainability studies, this department has achieved a level of professionalism envied by newer environmental programs at other colleges and universities.
+With more than 40 years experience granting Bachelor of Science and Bachelor of Arts degrees in sustainability studies, our department has achieved a level of professionalism envied by newer environmental programs at other colleges and universities.
 Almost 20 years ago, the department added a Master of Science degree to its curricula so that it now offers a full range of undergraduate and graduate degrees.
-Currently, there are approximately 250 undergraduate majors, 60 minors, and about 50 graduate students in our department programs.
-Our Department Brochure (PDF) provides detail on many aspects of our department.
+Currently, there are approximately 250 undergraduate majors, 60 undergraduate minors, and 50 graduate students in our department.
+Our Department Brochure [PDF] provides details on many aspects of our department.

-More specific information is found on the department's webpage in the University catalog and in the various brochures available from the department.
+Specific information is in the university catalog and various brochures available from the department.
 Contact the Environmental Studies department for further information regarding degree requirements, course offerings, and job opportunities.